MichaelReiter/WebDevBoilerplate/README.md

 # Web Dev Boilerplate

 A repository you can clone to quickly get started on a web dev project.
-Includes a gulpfile for building ES6 and Stylus, as well as copying over markup and assets.
+It includes a gulpfile for building ES6 and Stylus, and copying over markup and assets.

+## Getting Started

+* Install dependencies
+`npm install`
+* Start Gulp
+`gulp`
+* Built files with be in /build

+## License

+MIT